granek/aimhii/README.md

 1. See installation instructions for [Mac](https://docs.docker.com/installation/mac/), [Windows](https://docs.docker.com/installation/windows/), [etc](https://docs.docker.com/installation/).
 2. On Mac and Windows, launch Boot2docker.
 All subsequent commands will be run in the terminal launched by Boot2docker.
 3.  `docker pull granek/aimhii` to download aimhii image

-    **Note:** If running the following commands on a machine other than Mac or Windows, you may need to use the command `sudo docker` instead of just `docker`.
+**Notes:** On other operating systems, the docker daemon may run automatically after installation.
+Also, on other operating systems, you may need to use the command `sudo docker` instead of just `docker`.

 ## Run analysis from manuscript